Mesoscopic eigenvalue density correlations of Wigner matrices: Estimates on the Green function: proof of Proposition

-By plugging \eqref{Gm} into \eqref{4.444}, we rewrite the LHS of \eqref{4.444} into a finite sum of terms in the form \eqref{5.5} with an error $O(N^{-D})$.
+where we recall from Section \ref{sec4.1} that $T\deq -z_1-2\bb E \ul{G}$.
+By plugging \eqref{Gm} into \eqref{4.444}, we rewrite the left-hand side of \eqref{4.444} into a finite sum of terms in the form \eqref{5.5} with an error $\OO(N^{-D})$.
 We see that for $2 \le a \le m-1$, the term $P/\bb E\ul{G^m}\cdot T^{-1}\bb E \ul{G^a}\,\bb E\ul{G^{m+1-a}}$ satisfies \eqref{5.7}.
 Moreover, we see that all other second cumulant terms we get satisfy \eqref{reduce}, and this leaves us with the estimate of higher cumulant terms.
 By Lemma \ref{lem} and the differential rule \eqref{3.15} we see that for $k \ge 2$, $T^{-1}X_k$ is a finite sum of the terms in the form

 where $P' \in \cal P^{(2,-(k+3)/2)}(\cal \{G\})$.
 By \eqref{4.21} and exploring the differential in \eqref{Xk} carefully, we see that for $2 \le k \le 4$,

 is a finite sum of terms in the form \eqref{5.5}, and each of them satisfies \eqref{reduce}.
 For $k\ge 5$, we would like to apply Lemma \ref{useful} to compare it to the case $k=3$.
 More precisely, for $k \ge 5$, let